 SeaStar playing the Perth Concert Hall 2 November 2013.
 Photo by Rosie Leitch

 Dougie met Fae, Captain, and Doug Hayman (one of the founding members of SeaStar) while he was on tour of North America.
 Dougie played the MOHAI in Seattle and, after the show, Fae asked Dougie if she could buy him a wee pint.
 He said, 'just one.'
 A few pints and some grand conversation later, they said farewell.
 Dougie brought a CD memento back to Scotland and Jenny, Dougie's wife, loved Fae's velvet voice and the bands close harmonies!
 An invitation ensued and SeaStar made the 2013 program!

 August 10, 2013 -- Port Gamble, Washington

 Fae Wiedenhoeft received her first ever award for songwriting at the Port Gamble Maritime Music Festival in Port Gamble Washington.
 Her song "Sailor" was well received by the panel judges.
 Her imagery in the tune was highly noted.
 She and Captain Chambers performed "Sailor" at the festival with Mike Freeman on percussion.
-The song will be released on SeaStar's next record "North Winds" due out early September 2013.
+The song was released on SeaStar's latest record "North Winds".

 Fae on the ferry back to Seattle with her award!
 Congrats to ye, Fae!